JetBrains/kotlin/spec-docs/secondary-constructors.md

 ## TODO

-- -order of computation-
+- [X] order of computation
-  - -property initializers-
+  - [X] property initializers
-  - -anonymous initializers-
+  - [X] anonymous initializers
-- -prefix for anonymous initializer-
+- [X] prefix for anonymous initializer
-- is delegation allowed when no primary constructor is present?
+- [ ] is delegation allowed when no primary constructor is present?
-- -prevent circular delegation of constructors-
+- [X] prevent circular delegation of constructors
-- Make `constructor` a soft keyword?
+- [ ] Make `constructor` a soft keyword?
-- Allow omitting parameterless delegating calls?
+- [ ] Allow omitting parameterless delegating calls?

 ## Syntax for primary constructor